Routt County, Colorado

 Routt County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 24,829.
 The county seat is Steamboat Springs.
-Routt County comprises the Steamboat Springs, CO Micropolitan Statistical Area.
+Routt County is included in the Steamboat Springs, CO Micropolitan Statistical Area, which also includes neighboring Moffat County.

 History

 Placer gold was found near Hahns Peak in 1864 as part of the Colorado Gold Rush.

 Routt County was created out of the western portion of Grand County on January 29, 1877.
 It was named in honor of John Long Routt, the last territorial and first state governor of Colorado.
 The western portion of Routt County was split off to form Moffat County on February 27, 1911.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2368 sqmi, of which 2362 sqmi is land and 6.1 sqmi (0.3%) is water.